victrralvss/Frontend-Mentor-projects/Intermidiate/Easybank landing page/README.md

 - CSS Grid
 - Mobile-first workflow
 - SASS
+- JavaScript

 ### What I learned
 >I will share some toughts in skills and practices that I have improved while doing this challenge

+Being one of the first Intermidiate challenges I've had done, I could apply more concepts in depth, such as:

+Responsive Design | DOM manipulation | Menu navigations

+I've also improved my way of thinking about a site's structure and apply a good semantic HTML designed for all users.

 ### Useful resources
 >Here are described (if any) articles/websites/videos/docs that helped me through the challenge